Benedek4000/eng130_week4_project/db/db.md

 - Step 1: To access the mongodb shell - use `mongo` command.

-- Step 2: To check for existing databases - use `show dbs1` command.
+- Step 2: To check for existing databases - use `show dbs` command.

 - Step 3: To create the database - use `use [database_name]` command.
 For e.g. `use teams_app`